SREB and Alabama

 Model District: Jefferson County

-The Jefferson County School District in Birmingham and SREB are working in partnership to accelerate learning districtwide in middle grades and high schools.
-Educators across the district participate in these SREB programs to get students ready for college and careers:
+The Jefferson County School District in Birmingham is working with SREB to implement full-scale reform strategies across the district’s middle and high schools to get students ready for college and careers:

 SREB honored Jefferson County Schools with the Outstanding LDC-MDC District Award in July 2016.
 Fultondale Elementary in Jefferson County won the Outstanding LDC-MDC School Award for elementary grades.